LLNL/MemAxes/README.md

 changing the visibility of samples.
 This is currently a WIP, you may try some of the example commands but keep in mind many of them won't work just yet ;)

+# Authors

+MemAxes was written by Alfredo Gimenez.

+# License

+MemAxes is released under an LGPL license.
+For more details see the LICENSE file.